 Name Description Туре Specifies the chassis type.
 SerialNumber Specifies a unique chassis serial number.
 HardwareRevision Specifies the current hardware revision of the device chassis.
-NumSlots Specifies the number of slots available in the chassis: VSP 7200 Series 2 slots • VSP 8200: 1 slot • VSP 8400: 4 slots NumPorts Specifies the number of ports currently installed in the chassis.
+NumSlots Specifies the slot number as 1.
+NumPorts Specifies the number of ports currently installed in the chassis.
 BaseMacAddr Specifies the starting point of the block of MAC addresses used by the switch for logical and physical interfaces.
-MacAddrCapacity Specifies the number of routable MAC addresses based on the BaseMacAddr.
-AutoRecoverDelay Specifies the time interval, in seconds, after which auto- recovery runs on ports to clear actions taken by CP Limit or link flap.
-The default is 30.
+MacAddrCapacity Specifies the MAC address capacity.
+The default value is 256.
+Temperature Specifies the temperature of the device.
+MacFlapLimitTime Configures the time limit for the loop-detect feature, in milliseconds, for MAC flapping.
+The value ranges from 10-5000.
+The default value is 500.
+AutoRecoverDelay Configures the delay in autorecovery.
+The value ranges from 5-3600.
+The default is 30 seconds.
 MTUSize Configures the maximum transmission unit size.
 The default is 1950.
 MgidUsageVlanCurrent Number of MGIDs for VLANs currently in use.
 MgidUsageVlanRemaining Number of remaining MGIDs for VLANs.
 MgidUsageMulticastCurrent Number of MGIDs for multicast currently in use.
 MgidUsageMulticastRemaining Number of remaining MGIDs for multicast.
 DdmMonitor Enables or disables the monitoring of the DDM.
 When enabled, the user gets the internal performance condition (temperature, voltage, bias, Tx power and Rx power) of the SFP/XFP.
 The default is disable.
 DdmMonitorInterval Configures the DDM monitor interval in the range of 5 to 60 in seconds.
 If any alarm occurs, the user gets the log message before the specific interval configured by the user.
 The default value is 5 seconds.

-DdmTrapSend Enables or disables the sending of trap messages.
+Name Description DdmTrapSend Enables or disables the sending of trap messages.
 When enabled, the trap message is sent to the Device manager, any time the alarm occurs.
 The default is enable.
 DdmAlarmPortdown Sets the port down when an alarm occurs.
 When enabled, the port goes down when any alarm occurs.
 The default is disable.
 PowerUsage Specifies the amount of power the CPU uses.
 PowerAvailable Specifies the amount of power available to the CPU.